+Looking for the best drones is a hobby of ours.
 Looking for a Drone this holiday?
 And I’m not talking about the Star Wars type.
 Parrot just unveiled a new version to their Bebop, the Bebop 2.

 So your first question is what’s the difference between the Bebop 1 and the Bebop 2.
 Simple: battery life.
 The new Bebop, the Bebop 2 can now stay afloat for 25 minutes, almost doubling the flight time of the older version of the drone.
 This is thanks to a larger battery that now stands at 2700 mAh.
 Course, the Bebop now weighs a bit more than its predecessor; 500 grams versus 400.
 But that’s a moot issue.